-In determining which positions will be furloughed, the following information will be considered when identifying positions for a temporary furlough:
+In determining which positions will be furloughed, and dependent on the circumstances causing the need for furlough, the following information will be considered, where appropriate, when identifying positions for a temporary furlough:

-- Services mandated by the Federal government, a funding source, or law - Projected reduction in revenues - The decrease in workload within Bonner County work divisions
+- Services mandated by the Federal government, a funding source, or law, - Anticipated or actual reduction in demand for services, or Anticipated or actual reduction in revenue/funding, - Anticipated or actual decrease in workload within Bonner County work divisions, or Bonner County as a whole.
+The critical nature of certain positions in the delivery of services.